yahoojapan/yosegi-hive/docs/create_table.md

 |UNION|**true**|

 ## Cast of type
-Yosegi execute data type casting when there is a difference between two data types, one is from estimated based on input data, and the table defines the other.
-If Yosegi cannot data type casting, it treats the data as NULL.
+Yosegi tries to cast data type to request one that is different from the estimated one based on input data.
+If Yosegi fails to change the data type, it treats the data as NULL.

 ## Compression class
 Please see the list of supported compression formats.